Back to Academy

 What's Included in ACB

-• Commissions and fees (buying and selling)
+• Commissions and fees – both buying and selling costs

-• Legal fees
+• Legal fees – for real estate transactions

-• Transfer taxes
+• Transfer taxes – land transfer tax, etc.

 ACB for Multiple Purchases

-• Calculate weighted average cost
+• Calculate weighted average cost – across all purchases

-• Must track separately for each security
+• Track separately – for each security you own

-Example
+ACB Example

 • Buy 100 shares at $10 = $1,000